arcestia/skiddle.id/README.md

-# arcestia.id
+# arcestia.com

 The personal website of Laurensius Jeffrey Chandra.
 Built using Jekyll, GitHub Pages, and Bootstrap.
-See [status.txt](http://arcestia.id/status.txt) for more infos.
+See [status.txt](http://arcestia.com/status.txt) for more infos.

 ## License